-WRITTEN APPLICATION FOR THE DEGREE
+APPLICATION FOR THE DEGREE

-A graduate student must file a written application for the degree in the semester in which all the requirements for the degree will be completed.
-This application must be filed at the Registrar's Office (see Academic Calendar in the Schedule of Classes for due dates).
+A graduate student must file an Application for Graduation for their degree prior to their last semester in which all the requirements for the degree will be completed.
+This application can be filed at the Registrar's office or using the application within CUNYFirst (see Academic Calendar in the Schedule of Classes for due dates).
 While applications submitted after the deadline for a semester will be processed, the names of degree candidates who submit late applications in the spring semester will not appear in the Commencement Program.
-A student cannot be recommended for the degree at the close of the semester without having submitted a written application.
+A student cannot be recommended for the degree at the close of the semester without having submitted an application.